PJSalter/PJSalter/README.md

   </div>

-- #### 🌱 I’m currently learning HTML, CSS and JavaScript :robot: My ambition is to become a Full Stack Developer and I'm excited to learn new languages such as React and Python in the future :sparkles:
+- #### 💻 👨‍🎓 I’m currently learning HTML, CSS and JavaScript :robot: My ambition is to become a Full Stack Developer and I'm excited to learn new languages such as React and Python in the future :sparkles:
-- #### 💞️ I’m looking to collaborate and grow in my coding journey :technologist: I am willing to work with others on new and exciting projects that will make the digital age a better place :raised_hands: I'm eager to expand :dizzy:
+- #### 👀 🤝 I’m looking to collaborate throughout my coding journey :technologist: I'm interested in working on unique projects that will make the digital age a better place :raised_hands: I'm eager to expand my tech network :dizzy:

 ## My Interests: